Gerstmann–Sträussler–Scheinker syndrome

 Gerstmann–Sträussler–Scheinker syndrome (GSS) is an extremely rare, invariably fatal neurodegenerative disease that usually affects patients from 35 to 55 years in age.
-It is exclusively heritable, and is found in only a few families around the world.
-GSS is classified with the transmissible spongiform encephalopathies (TSE) due to the causative role played by PRNP, the human prion protein.
-It was first reported by the Austrian physicians Josef Gerstmann, Ernst Sträussler and Ilya Scheinker in 1936.
+It is exclusively heritable in an autosomal dominant manner, and is found in only a few families around the world.
+GSS is considered a transmissible spongiform encephalopathy (TSE) due to the causative role played by the PRNP gene, which encodes for the human prion protein.
+It was discovered by Josef Gerstmann, Ernst Sträussler, and Ilya Scheinker in 1936.

-Familial cases are associated with autosomal-dominant inheritance.

 Certain symptoms are common to GSS, such as progressive ataxia, pyramidal signs, and dementia; they worsen as the disease progresses.
+Much like Creutzfeldt-Jakob disease, Gerstmann–Sträussler–Scheinker syndrome has significant variety in presentation.

 Symptoms and signs

 Symptoms start with slowly developing dysarthria (difficulty speaking) and cerebellar truncal ataxia (unsteadiness) before the progressive dementia becomes more evident.
 In the early stages of GSS, people with the condition may also exhibit clumsiness and difficulty walking.
 As the condition progresses, symptoms of ataxia become more pronounced.
 Loss of memory can be the first symptom of GSS.
 Extrapyramidal and pyramidal symptoms and signs may occur, and the disease may mimic spinocerebellar ataxias in the beginning stages.
 Myoclonus (spasmodic muscle contraction) is less frequently seen than in Creutzfeldt–Jakob disease.
 Many patients also exhibit nystagmus (involuntary movement of the eyes), visual disturbances, and blindness or deafness.
 The neuropathological findings of GSS include widespread deposition of amyloid plaques composed of misfolded prion proteins.

 Four clinical phenotypes are recognized: typical GSS, GSS with areflexia and paresthesia, pure dementia GSS and Creutzfeldt-Jakob disease-like GSS.